Psyharsh/Celerium/DOCS.md

 **Workarounds:**
 - In Sodium:
   - Set **Chunk Updates** to **Deferred**
-  - Disable **Multidraw**
   - Disable **Persistent Mapping**
 - Use **Fast** graphics settings
-- Consider switching to Linux (Mesa drivers tend to be more stable for older Intel GPUs)
+- Consider switching to Linux (Mesa drivers tend to be more stable for older Intel GPUs but do **NOT** if you don't understand how to change Operating Systems, research first.)

 ---